 Online documentation is usually topic-based information that users can access online for any assistance or information regarding the software.
 Such documentation can be opened on any browser, regardless of the operating system and software.

-The following are the key aspects of online documentation.
+The following are the critical aspects of online documentation.